Sound Batt Insulation Stc Ratings

 Another option for sound batt insulation is foam.
 Foam insulation is made from a variety of materials, including polyurethane, polystyrene, and polyisocyanurate.
 It is known for its excellent thermal insulation properties and can also provide soundproofing benefits.
 Foam batts are often used in areas where a high level of sound reduction is desired, such as recording studios or home theaters.

-See also Soundproofing Washing Machine
+See also Diy Soundproofing Panels

 Factors Affecting STC Ratings of Insulation